moelmasry/Education-Management-System/README.md

       - username --> sa
       - password -->

-        `NOTE: H2 console DB is only accessable as long as application is up and running.`
+        `NOTE: H2 console DB is only accessible as long as the application is up and running.`
 * Oracle / MSSQL
     - Configurations are ready and commented in [`application.properties`].
     - Comment H2 configuration.
-    - Uncomment the prefared provider configuration and restart the application.
+    - Uncomment the preferred DB provider configuration and restart the application.

 ## Authentication
-For all APIs, authorization header is mandatory,
+For all APIs, an authorization header is mandatory,

 ` 'Authorization: Bearer token-value'`